 where

 We designate rows and columns so that the $00$ index position (upper left in the matrix) corresponds to $M=N-1$ and $B=A-1$.
 Advancing down a column increases $M$ by 1, advancing to the right across a row advances $B$ by 1.
+Therefore we have that